Lily and partners fund £80k study into mito and neuropsychiatric diseases - News - The Lily Foundation

 25 February 2021

-The Lily Foundation is very proud to announce its latest investment into scientific research to improve the lives of people with mitochondrial diseases.
+The Lily Foundation is proud to announce its latest investment into scientific research to improve the lives of people with mitochondrial diseases.
 The charity is co-funding an £80,000 study to explore the links between mito and neuropsychiatric diseases – a blanket term that covers a broad range of medical conditions involving neurology and psychiatry.

 close up of a microscope and research lab equipment